airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### sdmx-proto-json

 *String*.
 A string that specifies the version of the SDMX-PROTO-JSON response.
+A list of valid versions will be released later on.
 Example:

     "sdmx-proto-json": "2012-11-15"